Stop Sign Ticket Ontario: $110 Fine & 3 Demerit Points

 3. Consider Legal Representation

-Consulting with a legal expert specializing in traffic tickets can provide a significant advantage.
+Consulting with a paralegal specializing in traffic tickets can provide a significant advantage.
 They can help you understand the intricacies of traffic law in Ontario and formulate a strong defence.

 4. Preparing for Court

 Prepare your testimony.
 Be honest and clear about what happened.
-Your lawyer can help prepare you for the types of questions you might face and how to answer them effectively.
+Your paralegal can help prepare you for the types of questions you might face and how to answer them effectively.

 5. Court Proceedings